 This, we might say, is the greater fear of states or of their governments.
 Not that some fringe group will become enraged and violently act out; such behavior only strengthens the power of the state and of its police.
 (And Hoover is hardly the only law-enforcement official—in the United States, Russia, and elsewhere—who has sought to promote violence in order to increase his own power and capacities for repression.)
 But things fall apart when the normal flora—the Third Estate in revolutionary France; US college students during the 1960s—are at war with the organism of which they are an integral part.
 (In a documentary about the Free Speech Movement at my alma mater, the University of California, Berkeley, one of the students remarks that he and his fellow protesters—students at an elite university—had been supposed to become the managers of the system, of its major corporations and government agencies.
 But now they were its most outspoken opponents.)

 I would also briefly suggest, or recall, that an “us” cannot exist without a “them.”
 Our ideas of health depend on our ideas of disease; our ideas of what is external depend on our ideas of what is internal, integral.
 Freud notes in Das Unbehagen in der Kultur (Civilization and its Discontents) that the apostle Paul’s idea of universal love as the foundation of a Christian community necessitated the extreme intolerance of this community—its savage attacks on outsiders.
 But we are back to something like germ theory here; Freud’s perspective was a product of the nineteenth century.
-A point that might be made now would be that wars within Paul’s own psyche—as within J. Edgar Hoover’s and many, many another’s psyches—are what led to the hatefulness, and to a reduction of the world into a war between good and evil, and to the positing of the possibility of a good within threatened by the evil without.
+Now we can well imagine that wars within Paul’s own psyche—as within J. Edgar Hoover’s and many, many another’s psyches—are what led to the hatefulness, and to a reduction of the world into a war between good and evil, and to the positing of the possibility of a good within threatened by the evil without.